Quantization of Binary-Input Discrete Memoryless Channels: Abstract

 \section{Abstract}

 The quantization of the output of a binary-input discrete memoryless channel to a smaller number of levels is considered.
-The optimal quantizer, in the sense of maximizing mutual information between the channel input and the quantizer output, may be found by an algorithm with complexity which is quadratic in the number of channel outputs.
-This is a \emph{concave} optimization problem, and results from the field of concave optimization are invoked.
-The quantizer design algorithm is a realization of a dynamic program.
+An algorithm which finds an optimal quantizer, in the sense of maximizing mutual information between the channel input and the quantizer output is given.
+This result holds for arbitrary channels, in contrast to previous results for restricted channels or a restricted number of quantizer outputs.
+In the worst case, the algorithm complexity is cubic $\Y^3$ in the number of channel outputs $\Y$.
+Optimality is proved using the theorem of Burshtein, Della Pietra, Kanevsky, and N\'adas for mappings which minimize average impurity for classification and regression trees.

-Then, this algorithm is applied to the design of message-passing decoders for low-density parity-check codes, over arbitrary discrete memoryless channels.
-A general, systematic method to find message-passing decoding maps which maximize mutual information at each iteration is given.
-This may contrasted with existing quantized message-passing algorithms which are heuristically derived.
-The method finds message-passing decoding maps similar to those given by Richardson and Urbanke's Algorithm E. Using four bits per message, noise thresholds similar to belief-propagation decoding are obtained.
+\section{Introduction}

-\mysection{Introduction}
+Consider a discrete memoryless channel (DMC) with a quantized output, as shown in Fig.~\ref{fig:fig1}.
+Let the channel input $\rX$ take values from $\mX$, with input distribution $\p$,